Ash-Sat0shi/Ash-Sat0shi/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-LoRa communication
+- 🔭 I’m currently working on ... my company's landing page
 - 🌱 I’m currently learning ...
-C to use Arduino
+C to use Arduino, electrical things to get electrician license.
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...